rashidsaf/findalab/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/Medology/findalab/badges/quality-score.png?b=master&s=7722de14d64c14755fa8f122590a5400b7981a0f)](https://scrutinizer-ci.com/g/Medology/findalab/?branch=master)
 [![CircleCI](https://circleci.com/gh/Medology/findalab.svg?style=svg)](https://circleci.com/gh/Medology/findalab)

-# Find A Lab - jQuery Plugin
+# Find A Lab

-The find a lab plugin is used throughout all of our (Healthlabs/Starfish) projects to implement our users to search for a testing lab using their postal code and choosing a location best for them.
+The find a lab package is used throughout all of our (Healthlabs/Starfish) projects to implement our users to search for a testing lab using their postal code and choosing a location best for them.

 Installing Development Pre-Requisites